 Whether you’re choosing a new platform or reassessing your current one, here are key questions to guide your evaluation:

-✔ Publishing Experience: Does the CMS allow for several roles in the publishing process?How to manage layouts, properties, approval workflows, review workflows, and archiving?Overall, how can our governance concept be implemented across the platform.
+✔ Publishing Experience: Does the employee intranet CMS allow for several roles in the publishing process?How to manage layouts, properties, approval workflows, review workflows, and archiving?Overall, how can our governance concept be implemented across the platform.

 ✔ Integrations: Describe integrations with Microsoft 365 and what M365 apps the product is integrated with out of box?
 What business system connectors are available and how does the product support further integrations or customizations?